cunybpl/nycet_pnp/src/content/measurement_techniques/water-flow-rate.md

   <b>Do not remove the logger.</b> If you remove it, you may need to start over with the setup and installation process.
 </div>

-- If necessary, connect the logger to the laptop or phone via USB cable.
+1. If necessary, connect the logger to the laptop or phone via USB cable.
 Otherwise, use the software to connect with the data logger via Bluetooth.
-- Analyze the data with a plot graph.
+2. Analyze the data with a plot graph.
 This can be done with the software or Microsoft Excel after exporting the dataset as a .csv file.
 Please note that the format file may vary based on the measurement equipment.
-- Determine if measured results align with the expected operation of the system or component.
+3. Determine if measured results align with the expected operation of the system or component.

 <figure class="figure mb-3 mt-3 mx-auto">
   <img src="/images/measurement-technique/water-flow-rate/2024_0430 water_flow_rate figure 5.jpeg" class="figure-img img-fluid rounded zoom" alt="Figure 5.
 Retrieve data screen on the DXN Portable Ultrasonic Measurement System.
 For this meter, a USB storage device is connected to the back of the meter.
 FPO">
   <figcaption class="figure-caption text-left">Figure 5.
 Retrieve data screen on the DXN Portable Ultrasonic Measurement System.
-For this meter, a USB storage device is connected to the back of the meter.
-FPO</figcaption>
+For this meter, a USB storage device is connected to the back of the meter.</figcaption>
 </figure>

 ### 4. Retrieve Measurement Equipment and Download All Final Data

 After verifying the meter is collecting data do the following:

-- Allow the meter to collect data for the remainder of the measurement period.
+1. Allow the meter to collect data for the remainder of the measurement period.
-- After the measurement period has concluded, remove the meter.
+2. After the measurement period has concluded, remove the meter.
-- If necessary, connect the meter to the laptop or phone via USB cable.
+3. If necessary, connect the meter to the laptop or phone via USB cable.
 Otherwise, use the software to connect with the logger via Bluetooth.
-- If applicable, use the proprietary software to Stop the meter and end data collection.
+4. If applicable, use the proprietary software to Stop the meter and end data collection.
-- Download all data from the meter and convert to csv file format for analysis.
+5. Download all data from the meter and convert to csv file format for analysis.

 <figure class="figure mb-3 mt-3 mx-auto">
   <img src="/images/measurement-technique/water-flow-rate/2024_0430 water_flow_rate figure 6.jpeg" class="figure-img img-fluid rounded zoom" alt="Figure 6.
 Final data table in .csv format.
 Data was extracted from the DXN Portable Ultrasonic Measurement System and exported for analysis.
 FPO">
   <figcaption class="figure-caption text-left">Figure 6.
 Final data table in .csv format.
-Data was extracted from the DXN Portable Ultrasonic Measurement System and exported for analysis.
-FPO</figcaption>
+Data was extracted from the DXN Portable Ultrasonic Measurement System and exported for analysis.</figcaption>
 </figure>

-## Troubleshooting
+## Troubleshooting Our Measurement Equipment

 <strong>Problem 1: </strong>Presence of Turbulence